 If you want to optimize your Scrivener usage, e.g. understand which fields do what when you compile your files, then I recommend the Learn Scrivener Fast training which is brilliant and can shortcut the learning process considerably.

-I format my ebooks with Vellum software, which creates beautiful ebooks 🙂
+I format my ebooks with Vellum software, which creates beautiful ebooks 🙂 It really makes formatting a lot of fun and you can read why I moved from Scrivener to Vellum for formatting here.

 I use a tool by Author Marketing Club to format my Amazon descriptions with HTML which adds the fancy formatting and yellow text without having to hand-code it.